 - Infected wound resulting from injury or surgery

 In most cases, honey is used when conventional antibacterial treatment with antibiotics and antiseptics are ineffective.
-Numerous studies have shown that these difficult-to-heal wounds respond well to honey dressings.
-Inflammation, swelling and pain rapidly subside, unpleasant odours stop, debridement is enhanced as the honey dressings remove dead tissue painlessly and without causing damage to the regrowing cells.
-Honey promotes rapid healing with minimal scarring.
+Inflammation, swelling and pain subside, unpleasant odours stop, and debridement is enhanced as the honey dressings remove dead tissue painlessly and without causing damage to the regrowing cells.

-Honey can also be used as first aid treatment for burns as it has potent anti-inflammatory activity.
+Honey can also be used as first aid treatment for burns as it has anti-inflammatory activity.

 How to use honey on wounds